johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 Two linked, or *entangled*, quantum bits forming a 2-bit quantum register can be in a state which is not a combination of individual qubits!
 What's more, the measurement of one qubit collapses *both* qubits into a particular state, even if they are separated by great distances.

-Einstein called this "spooky action at a distance" and the physical mechanisms behind it are still a mystery.
+Einstein called this "spooky action at a distance" and the physical mechanisms behind it are still a mystery{% sidenote "entanglement" "See [this video](https://www.youtube.com/watch?v=XGulRS2IyF8) for an esoteric and entertaining attempt explanation of this phenomenon." %}.
 Nonetheless it has been show and confirmed by many experiments and it is one of the remarkable facts that gives quantum computing its immense power and set it apart from classical computing.

 # Quantum computers are not reliable